kinners00/yum/README.md

 **If you a bolt aficionado, you can ignore this section.**

 I've included a sample plan to demonstrate how you can chain together tasks to achieve an overall workflow.
 In this plan we are running the cache task followed by the security task.
-Tasks within plans can include tasks from other modules.
+Plans can be made up of tasks from other modules too.

 ``` puppet
 plan yum::security_cache(